jwestfall69/neogeo-diag-bios/docs/tests/comm_test.md

 not be in the proper state to handle it.
 Specifically the program counter (PC) of the Z80 maybe be within the rom space, which will get swapped out beneath it by the slot switch.
-This can lead to a crash of the Z80 or execution of the diag m1 code starting a the current PC instead of 0x0000.
+This can lead to a crash of the Z80 or execution of the diag m1 code starting at the current PC instead of 0x0000 or NMI.
 The diag m1 has code in it that attempts to recover from this situation if/when an IRQ/NMI is received by jumping to its expected entry point function.
+Also the diag m1's fill/pad byte is 0xff (rst #$38 instruction), which will cause it to jump to the IRQ handler.

 **Comm Test:**<br>
 The comm test requires both the diag bios and diag m1 to be running their